FriquetLuca/discord-bot-ts/README.md

 ##### io

 This library is meant to be used when searching for files or directories in a recursive manner, it also handle modules.

-##### time

-The library here is to handle time.
-To be more precise, you'll be able to create schedulers with it.
-There's also a little function for time written in the following way:
-`3'15"37`.

 #### mods